elishayer/mRchmadness/README.md

 For those who prefer a point-and-click interface, check out our [Shiny app](https://saberpowers.shinyapps.io/mRchmadness/).
-The app is currently configured for 2017, but that will change soon.

-You can also use the Shiny app locally by running `shiny::runApp('inst/shinyApp')` with mRchmadness in your working directory.
+You can also use the Shiny app locally by running `shiny::runApp('inst/shinyApp')` from the mRchmadness directory.